kyma-project/community/internal/research/opentelemetry/instrumentation-tracing.md

 # OpenTelemetry SDK Usage for Distributed Tracing in Golang Applications

-OpenTelemetry is a project to handle telemetry data (logs, metrics and traces) in a vendor neutral way.
+OpenTelemetry is a project to handle telemetry data (logs, metrics and traces) in a vendor-neutral way.
 It provides SDKs to instrument applications, APIs and processing tools (collector).

-This document describes our findings with using the OpenTelemetry Golang SDK for distributed tracing.
+This document describes our findings using the OpenTelemetry Golang SDK for distributed tracing.
 To evaluate the functionality of the SDK, a Golang implementation for the reviews service of the [Istio Bookinfo](https://istio.io/latest/docs/examples/bookinfo/) example was extended.

 ## Tracing Capabilities of the OpenTelemetry SDK